 Mix the flavoring and milk

 In a small bowl, mix together the vanilla flavoring and the sweet condensed milk.
 If you plan on trying different flavorings, this is the step to do it.
 Substitute for vanilla with mint, almond, or other flavorings you desire.
 You can also use food coloring here if you desire.

 You'll want to do this slowly!
 I spooned in a small amount of milk at a time and folded it into the whipped cream.
 Continue this step until all of the milk has been folded into the whipped cream.
 But again, don't overbeat it!
 You want it to feel light.
 The mixture will get soupier in this step—don't be alarmed.

 Using a glass casserole dish (or a deep glass pie dish), spread the ice cream mixture out with a spatula.

 Move the ice cream to the freezer (uncovered) and freeze for at least 6 hours.
 You can try it sooner (I would say 4 hours minimum), but I personally find the ice cream has a nice hold after 6 hours.

 RELATED: Easy, healthy, 350-calorie recipe ideas you can make at home.

-- Whip the whipping cream with a hand or stand mixer on high speed.
+- Whip the whipping cream with a hand or a stand mixer at high speed.
 Mix until stiff peaks form, around 5 minutes.
 Do not overwhip—the whipped cream will get stiff.

-- In a smaller bowl, mix together the sweet condensed milk and vanilla flavoring.
+- In a smaller bowl, mix together the sweetened condensed milk and vanilla flavoring.

 - Using a spatula, slowly fold in the milk mixture into the whipped cream.
 Add the milk mixture a spoonful at a time.